NOTE: In January 2021, the DfE issued a revised version of KCSIE 2020 with changes strictly limited to those related to the UK leaving the EU.

 - Staff Records

 - Further Information

 Safe recruitment is central to the safeguarding of children and young people.
 All organisations which employ staff or volunteers to work with children and young people have a duty to safeguard and promote their welfare.
 This includes ensuring that the organisation adopts safe recruitment and selection procedures which prevent unsuitable persons from gaining access to children.

 The following guidance is based on current legislation, guidance and best practice and aims to promote consistent practice.
-It is the responsibility of each agency or organisation, including within the voluntary and community sector, to consider how these principles can be embedded in and applied to their organisation.
+It is the responsibility of each agency or organisation, including within the voluntary charity, social enterprise, faith-based organisations and private sectors, to consider how these principles can be embedded in and applied to their organisation.
 Where appropriate, this will be in consultation with their personnel or human resources adviser or other advisory bodies.